World of Warcraft: Mists of Pandaria: Plot

 With Deathwing's menace ended, Warchief Garrosh Hellscream seized the opportunity to strike at the Alliance and expand the Horde's territory on Kalimdor.
 His assault completely obliterated the human city of Theramore, causing worldwide violence between the factions to erupt anew.
 A destructive naval skirmish left Alliance and Horde forces washed ashore on the fog-shrouded island of Pandaria, which had appeared in the open sea, defying modern maps and charts.
 As both warring factions established footholds on the resource-rich continent, they made contact with the noble pandaren, one of its most prolific peoples.
 This ancient race worked with the Alliance and Horde in the hopes of dispersing the Sha: dark, ephemeral beings roused from beneath Pandaria by the bloody conflict.

 Landfall

-The conflict between the Horde and the Alliance entered a bloody new chapter in Pandaria.
-As the two factions' armies clashed on the shores of the continent, Warchief Garrosh Hellscream dispatched elite troops to find the Divine Bell—an ancient mogu artifact capable of endowing his soldiers with unimaginable power.
-Garrosh's bold and reckless actions, however, had dire consequences for the Horde, including the outbreak of violence against the Darkspear trolls and the expulsion of the blood elves from the once-neutral mage city of Dalaran.
-Although Garrosh claimed the bell, Prince Anduin Wrynn and the Alliance secret agents of SI:7 closely tracked the warchief's every move.
-On the highest peaks of Kun-Lai Summit, the brave prince thwarted Garrosh's plans, leading to the fabled mogu artifact's destruction.
+The conflict between the Horde and the Alliance escalates in Pandaria as both factions deploy forces across the continent.
+Garrosh Hellscream sends troops to locate the Divine Bell, an ancient mogu artifact that can enhance the power of his soldiers.
+His actions contribute to the growing unrest within the Horde, including conflict with the Darkspear trolls and the removal of the blood elves from Dalaran.
+After Garrosh obtains the bell, Prince Anduin Wrynn and SI:7 continue to follow his movements.
+Anduin eventually confronts Garrosh at Kun-Lai Summit, where the Divine Bell is destroyed.